Skip to main content

-Procurement and contract management strategy 2024 to 2029 (Refresh 2024-25)
+Procurement and contract management strategy 2024 to 2029 (refresh 2026 to 2027)

 Introduction from Corporate Director - Strategic Resources

-Procurement and contract management is one of the hidden enabling strands to the council’s successful service delivery and the award winning Procurement and contract management service continues to deliver value throughout these most challenging times.
+Procurement and contract management is one of the hidden enabling strands to the council’s successful service delivery and the award-winning procurement and contract management service continues to deliver value throughout these most challenging times.

 Gary Fielding